-- Forward Professional Medical Diagnosis Form to applicant’s current physician
+- Forward Professional Medical Diagnosis Form to the applicant’s current physician

-- ESE Teacher Reference Form is required in addition to the Gen. Ed.
-Teacher Reference Form and generated during the online application.
+- ESE Teacher Reference Questionnaire is required in addition to the Teacher Reference Questionnaire and generated during the online application.

 There are five levels of ESE support for students in elementary school, ranging from consultative services to daily academic support for the students.
 Certified teachers work with the K-5 students, with primary instruction being offered in the areas of math and language arts.

 Students in grades six through twelve are mainstreamed into regular classrooms.
-All subjects are taught at a college preparatory level with the exception of middle school basic classes and high school core classes in math and English (as needed).
-Students receive resource support instruction during a daily guided study hall period.
+All subjects are taught at a college preparatory level with the exception of middle school basic classes and high school core classes in math and English.
+ESE certified teachers work with students who participate in a daily supported resource room.
 The resource personnel assist with personal organization, academic accountability and test prep/work completion.
 Students can also receive test and classroom accommodations through this program.

 The Special Programs/ESE Department at Lakeland Christian School also offers speech/language therapy with private clinicians through federal funding to qualified students.
 In addition, a school psychologist works as a private consultant and can complete psychological testing on a private pay basis.